 And here’t the transcript for the video-phobes amongst you:

-Okay so this is a rarely fundamental question that I get asked.
-A lot of people out there think the answer is obvious, but it’s also has a lot of confusion about this.
+Okay so this is a really fundamental question that I get asked.
+A lot of people out there think the answer is obvious, but there is a lot of confusion about this.
 The question is:

 What is the difference between a solar hot water panel and a solar electricity panel?